bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/01-intro.md

 > [Back to Documentation Intro Contents](../DocumentationIntro.md)

-The **Software Development Life Cycle (SDLC)** is a structured methodology used by the software industry to design, develop, and test high-quality software to complete within time and cost estimates.
+The **<Tooltip text="Software Development Life Cycle (SDLC)" definition="A structured process that defines how software is planned, built, tested, and maintained." />** is a structured methodology used by the software industry to design, develop, and test high-quality software to complete within time and cost estimates.

 ## The Phases